 A lot of RSS feeds are very plain and boring, which sometimes results to unsubscriptions or plain out ignoring your feed.
-Web designers should spend some time to make these more readable and more useful to bring in more traffic.
+Drupal web designers should spend some time to make these more readable and more useful to bring in more traffic.

 A few reasons why we should include images in RSS feeds is that it draws in users and also gives a visual representation of content.
 Think of it as a blog landing page.
 Another reason is that a few sites use aggregators that pull your RSS feeds so that will lead to more traffic.